 - Student engagement, including extra-curricular activities, has a positive impact on student academic performance.
-Thus, as part of its initiatives to promote student success, the college continues to provide an array of co- and extra-curricular activities, including sports and recreational activities.
-The college's Office of Student Life, Department for Enrollment Management and Student Services publishes each month a schedule of co- and extra-curricular activities, and other events available for students including forum lectures. - Student clubs are vital components of the total educational experience at the college.
-In clubs students participate in activities geared toward enhancing their educational and career training or social activities that reflect special interests including cultural events and community service projects.
-Student leadership is developed through the college's Student Body Association (SBA), and its recognized clubs.
-During AY 2016-2017, the college's Office of Student Life started holding a college-wide SBA retreat. - The college's counseling services continue to collaborate with instructors in efforts to promote student success through intrusive 4advising, and providing just-in-time interventions to at-risk students.
-For example, instructors at the National Campus have a tutor attend class(s) to provide tutorial services.
+Thus, as part of its initiatives to promote student success, the college continues to provide an array of co- and extra-curricular, including sports and recreational activities.
+The college's Office of Student Life, Department for Enrollment Management and Student Services, publishes each month a schedule of co-, extra and other activities available for students including forum lectures. - Student clubs are vital components of the total educational experience at the college where students participate in activities geared at enhancing their educational and career training or social activities that reflect special interests including cultural events, community service projects, and others.
+Student leadership is developed through the college's Student Body Association (SBA), and recognized clubs.
+During AY 2016-2017, the college's Student Life started holding college-wide SBA retreat. - The college's counseling services continue to collaborate with instructors in efforts to promote student success through intrusive 4advising, and providing just-in-time interventions to at-risk students.
+For example, instructors at the National Campus have a tutor attend class(es) to provide tutorial services.
 Additionally, efforts include e-mail referrals of students and panel discussions between instructors and counselors addressing student success and timely support and assistance for at-risk students. - The college's new student orientation is a critical step toward promoting "student success."
-As such, the college has expanded the orientation program by providing (a) regular orientation each fall, spring, and summer term, and (b) extended orientation sessions for student cohorts.
+As such, the college has expanded the orientation program by providing (a) regular orientation each fall, spring, and summer terms, and (b) extended orientation sessions for student cohorts (or groups).